 Compartments are the sections inside the carriage.
 Each compartment is made of top, middle, and down seats depending on the type of train.

 The communication cord is an emergency handle available in every train compartment to use in emergency conditions.
-It’s necessary to pull this cord to deliver the signal to the train operator about the emergency.
+Pulling this cord to deliver the signal to the train operator about the emergency is necessary.

 The gearbox function is the multiply the torque and speed per the requirement.
 The power generated by the engine is high.
-It is necessary to control it and divert to the train wheel as per the requirement.
+It is necessary to control it and divert to the train wheel as required.
 So, the gearbox helps to manipulate the speed through the various gear arrangements.

 It transfers the power from the engine to the compressor, alternator, and radiator fans for their work.